 The amount of data stored and produced by ARGO is proportional to the size of the infrastructure being monitored.
 In EGI each month ~60.000 A/R records are created and stored for each Availability Profile - POEM profile combination.
 ARGO ships with a data retention module that allows the user to configure custom data retention policies.

-Recomputations
+Re-computations

-ARGO supports recomputations or A/R results for arbitrary periods in the past.
+ARGO supports re-computations or A/R results for arbitrary periods in the past.
 User can request the exclusion of group of sites for a time period and ARGO will produce a new set of A/R results without dropping the original results.

 REST API

 End users interact with ARGO using a REST API.
-Through the REST API a user can retrieve the A/R results for a specific Availability Profile, time period, Service Flavor, Site, NGI or VO.
-Furthermore through the API the users are able to create, manage and delete the Availability Profiles and they are able to request recomputations.
+Through the REST API a user can retrieve the A/R results for a specific Availability Profile, time period, Service Flavour, Site, NGI or VO.
+Furthermore through the API the users are able to create, manage and delete the Availability Profiles and they are able to request re-computations.

 Web UI

 The goal of the mini project was to integrate ARGO with the OPS Portal (Lavoisier).
 To this end special connector have been developed in the OPS portal in order to retrieve and present the A/R results.
-Furthermore the OPS portal was extended to provided views for the management of the Availability Profiles and the Recomputations.
+Furthermore the OPS portal was extended to provided views for the management of the Availability Profiles and the Re-computations.

 Benefits